EUCAIM/Glossary/2-Glossary.md

 ### Federated Node

-A Local Node, i.e.Infrastructure deployed by a data holder, that meets at least the Tier 2 requirements for technical data compliance.
+A Local Node, i.e. Infrastructure deployed by a data holder, that meets at least the Tier 2 requirements for technical data compliance.
 This means that federated nodes support the EUCAIM federated query capabilities (Tier 2) and possibly federated processing capabilities (Tier 3).

 ### Federated Processing (FP) Infrastructure